 The future growth and success of our company largely depends on our ability to attract, train and retain qualified professionals.
 As part of our effort to do so, we offer competitive rewards, compensation and benefits, including an employee equity award program, performance-based bonuses, health and wellness benefits, retirement benefits, flexible schedules and holiday and paid time off.
-We understand that effective compensation and benefits programs are important in retaining high-performing and qualified individuals.
-In 2023, we hired a Chief Human Resources Officer, who will continue to assess our compensation plans and healthcare and retirement benefits in order to provide a competitive total compensation package to our employees.
+We understand that competitive compensation and benefits programs are important in retaining high-performing and qualified individuals.

 We know that retention of high-performing employees benefits us and our customers.
 We are committed to helping our employees develop in their careers and thrive within the Company.
 Management provides regular performance reviews to ensure our employees are receiving timely and constructive feedback, as well as rewards based on their performance.
-These performance reviews also assess each employee's performance as it relates to Amtech's Values.
+These performance reviews also assess each employee's performance as it relates to Amtech's core values.
 We believe these programs and efforts contribute to attracting and retaining a talented and driven workforce.